robenkleene/web-references/figma.md

 - To create a grid, select a frame, and under "Design" in the right sidebar, find "Layout Grid".
 - To switch it to a layout grid, click the icon for the grid under "Layout Grid" and change "Grid" to "Column".

+## Projects

+With a team selected, the "New Project" button is far in the upper right.

 ## Tips

 To go back to all files, click the Figma icon in the upper left.